shilpiagarwal1/MCQGen/README.md

 vi .env
 #press insert
 #copy your api key and paste it there
-#press and then :wq and hit enter
+#press escape and then :wq and hit enter

 go with security and add the inbound rule add the port 8501